ShaunJhingoor/AllAdventure/README.md

 ### Future Features

-* Expand the search feature so the user can feature by parks and list of trails within those parks will show up
+* Expand the search feature so the user can filter by parks and list of trails within those parks will show up

 ### Thanks
-All Adventure was created Within 14 days.
+All Adventure was created within 14 days.
 I hope you enjoy!